regina-normal/regina/packaging/readmes/README-debian-squeeze.txt

 If you want the MPI-enabled utilities for use on high-performance clusters, you will want the package "regina-normal-mpi".

-You might have noticed that Lenny already ships with Regina as part of its CD/DVD set.
-However, this is the older version 4.5 (which was current when Lenny was frozen).
+You might have noticed that Squeeze already ships with Regina as part of its CD/DVD set.
+However, this is the older version 4.5 (which was current when Squeeze was frozen).
 For a newer version of Regina you should follow the steps outlined above.

 ------------------------------------